iloveponies/120-hour-epic-sax-marathon/one-function-to-rule-them-all.markdown

 ;=> 10
 ~~~

-Now lets say that we would like to compute the product of a list of numbers.
+Now let's say that we would like to compute the product of a list of numbers.
 It would go like this:

 ~~~clojure